why i use the Unlicense & CC0

 copyleft & copyfarleft

-efforts to use the system against itself , like copyleft & copyfarleft , are admirable in terms of what they aim to achieve . they can stop entities who use your work from restricting others as much as they would have otherwise .
+efforts to use the system against itself , like copyleft & copyfarleft , are admirable in terms of what they aim to achieve . they can stop people who use one's work from restricting others as much as they would have otherwise .

-but if one has the option to forgo copyright entirely , i’m not convinced that copyleft is preferable . it still relies on the copyright system in a significant way . why rely on an inefficient system that harms others when you could oppose their usage of your work through other channels ?
+but if one has the option to forgo copyright entirely , i’m not convinced that copyleft is preferable . it still relies on the copyright system in a significant way . why rely on an inefficient system that harms others , when one could oppose harmful usage of their work through other channels ?

-some entities act like once you’ve given up your "intellectual property" you have no "right" to oppose anyone’s usage of it . this doesn’t make sense unless you view the legal system as the only way to stop harm .
+some people claim that once one has given up their "intellectual property" , they have no "right" to oppose anyone’s usage of it . this would only make sense if the legal system were the only way to stop harm .

 as an example , if somebody used a painting i made in a widely shared fascist propaganda video without permission , there are numerous reasons why this is bad that are not "they stole my 'intellectual property'" . there are also countless ways to counteract this other than to wait around for the copyright system to punish them in a way that isn’t even responding directly to what was wrong about what they did in the first place .